We aim to answer common questions here. If you are a librarian, please see the dedicated section for tailored help and FAQs.

 You can choose to add documents/sections to My Archive from Explore Content, Search Results, Image Viewer, and content pages.

-Should you be accessing War, State and Society via a free trial, you will be unable to add documents/sections to My Archive.
+If you are accessing War, State and Society via a free trial, you will not be able to add documents/sections to My Archive.

 Sign in with your username and password and go to My Account.
 Click the Manage My Archive button.
 Here you can view the document(s) added, download a list of document titles (including hyperlinks) to create a reading list, and delete your documents.